 “Student loan debt is an almost-universal American experience,” said Reyna Gobel, author of “Graduation Debt and Parents' Guide to Paying for College”.

-And it’s an unwelcome experience given the severe personal and professional consequences — from the inability to make large purchases (from homes to cars), to career paths not taken, delayed marriages and decisions to start a family, to the difficulty saving for retirement or other investments, for example.
+And it’s an unwelcome experience given the severe personal and professional consequences — from the inability to make large purchases (such as homes to cars), to career paths not taken, delayed marriages and decisions to start a family, to the difficulty saving for retirement or other investments, for example.

 “This debt is an emotional burden that weighs heavily on nearly every decision borrowers make,” said Gobel during an interview.